psu-epl/psu-epl.github.com/index.markdown

 **[Watch an introductory video on the lab](http://youtu.be/P7JFAv6JM00 "YouTube")**.

-The PSU EPL is located on the lower level of the PSU Fourth Avenue Building (FAB) at 1900 SW 4th Avenue in room FAB 60-10.
+The PSU EPL is located on the lower level of the PSU Fourth Avenue Building (FAB) at 1900 SW 4th Avenue in room **FAB 84-20**.
 Our phone number is 503-725-2879.

 ## Lab Status

-The lab is currently to all PSU students and staff, and to community members by invitation only.
+The lab is currently to all PSU students and staff, and to the greater Portland community members by invitation only.

-**The EPL will move to FAB 84 Friday October 31st**.
-The lab will be closed Thursday and Friday.

 ### Lab Equipment